duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/12-pid-terms.md

 Recommended: 5 minutes/hours

-- Teachers While we are looking at them from the context in helping control the altitude of the drone in 1D, these terms are also used for angle, velocity, position of the drone.
+- Teachers should summarize the effects of each term.

 **Useful Resources and References**